michelderu/starship-enterprise/README.md

 All activities are relative to the `./astra` directory!

 ### Set up the database on Astra
-Point the browser to https://astra.datastax.com and create a new database
+Point your browser to https://astra.datastax.com and create a new database
 - Database name: starship_enterprise;
 - Keyspace: life_support_systems.
 Note the cluster ID for follow up actions.